Ewan-Roberts/Jarvis/README.md

 ### Prerequisites

-- Node.js: You will require the latest version of Node.js which can download here: https://nodejs.org/en/download/
+- Node.js: You will require the latest version of Node.js, that can download here: https://nodejs.org/en/download/

-- API Keys: You will require an API key for the news, weather and you will require your user id from Spotify for functionality to work:
+- API Keys: You will require an API key for the news, weather functions and you will require your user id from Spotify for Spotify to work:

-These keys are to be replaced in the userInformation.js file under modules.
+These API keys are to be replaced in the userInformation.js file under modules.
 Keys can be created below for free:
 - api.openweathermap.org
 - api.nytimes.com
+- Spotify ID can be found when you share your profile link, and it should be after http://open.spotify.com/user/

-- MacOS: Currently functionality for Spotify is using applescript and therefore this functonality will only work on macOS
+- MacOS: Currently functionality for Spotify is using applescript and therefore requires macOS

-- Arduino: You will require an Arduino, Firmata and servos set up on any light switches you would like to automate, more details of which can be found in the hardware and Arduino section below.
+- Arduino: You will require an Arduino, Firmata and servos set up on any light switches you would like to automate.
+More details of which can be found in the hardware and Arduino sections below.

-- Modules: For a full feature list please refer to https://github.com/vanguard12/Jarvis-RaspberryPiExtention for controls of additional lights, open and closing of doors and buttons to control functionality.
+- Modules: For a full feature list please refer to https://github.com/vanguard12/Jarvis-RaspberryPiExtention for controls of additional lights, the open and closing of doors and buttons to control functionality.

 - Johnny-Five: A good understanding of http://johnny-five.io/ is highly recommended for additional extensions.
 They have created a very user friendly and simple API.
 API documentation here: https://github.com/rwaldron/johnny-five